AmokSolderer/APC/README.md

 ### MPF

-The APC is mainly meant to be a platform for people who want to program their own rules and features.
-One way of doing this is to use the [Mission Pinball Framework](http://missionpinball.org/).
+For those who want to do their own game rules without having to use C, the APC does support the [Mission Pinball Framework](http://missionpinball.org/).
 It can run on a PC which then controls the APC via USB.
-For later it is also planned to let Lisy run MPF which would then work without a PC.

 I did a short video with some basic [MPF setup](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/MPF) to test that everything is working: